TheWorldAvatar/RAG/README.md

 pip install -r requirements.txt
 ```

-Create a configuration file by copying `config-template.yaml` and renaming the copy to a name of your choice.
+Create a configuration file by copying `config-template.yaml` and renaming the copy to a name of your choice, e.g. `config-hybrid.yaml`.
 Then customise the contents of the new file according to your own needs.
-Whichever RAG system you are subsequently running, make sure it reads the correct configuration file!
+Whichever name you are choosing, make sure the RAG system reads the correct configuration file!

 ### Spin up the graph database